KenjiDuggan/KenjiDuggan/README.md

 <img align="right" alt="GIF" src="https://github.com/KenjiDuggan/KenjiDuggan/blob/main/code.gif" width="500" height="320" />

 - 👨🏽‍💻 I’m currently working on school work :wink:;
-- 🌱 I’m currently learning Java/DataStructures&Algo + Python Flask;
+- 🌱 I’m currently learning Java/DataStructures&Algo;
 - 💬 Ask me about anything, I am happy to answer if I can or search for solutions with you, would love to do live-collabs for learning new tech;
 - 📝[Resume](https://drive.google.com/file/d/18yfJOgGVOUFbUdrn8GmiO3a_UiDKjsWo/view?usp=sharing)
 <br />